Zhune6/personal-web-page/readme.md

-This is 4th attempt for, my personal web page.
-Saved to /c.
-Made new key.
+This is within fourth atempt at first bcs class to make readme apear on github as readme file, changed original name to allcaps README

 My bio: [link](bio.md)